FOLLOW US

 Protecting your belongings

-Take care on public transport and in crowded areas in city centres including main stations.
-Be particularly careful with your belongings on international trains to and from Austria, and when taking your baggage from trains and coaches.
+Take care on public transport and in crowded city centres including main stations.
+Be particularly careful with your belongings on international trains and when you take your baggage from trains and coaches.

 Laws and cultural differences